steaks/blueprint-docs/docs/index.md

 # Welcome to Blueprint
 *The push-based web server and frontend framework.*

 Blueprint is a full-stack web application framework.
-It combines server and frontend state & events into a single push-based architecture.
+It combines server and frontend state/events into a single push-based architecture.
 This approach streamlines state management, synchronizing data, and ui reactivity.

 #### Principles